KANGWG0128-123/kangwg0128-123.githhub.io/_pages/about.md

 My research bridges **computer science and stem cell biology** — leveraging Transformer-based generative AI to design novel ligands for **G protein–coupled receptors (GPCRs)** with applications in cardiovascular regeneration and stem cell–based therapeutics.
 My work has been recognized as one of the **Top 5 Medical R&D projects in Korea (KHIDI)** and selected for the **Korea National R&D Excellence Top 100 (MSIT)** in 2025.

-I serve as a **Reviewer for Springer Nature Q1 journals** in both medicine and food science, and am a **Professional Member of the American Heart Association (AHA)**.

-#### Research Interests

-- GPCR biology and ligand discovery
-- Cardiovascular regeneration and molecular signaling
-- Generative AI models for medicine
-- Translational applications of stem cell and AI-based therapeutics